 The Lengthsman’s Hut stands next to the towpath as the Grantham Canal heads east from the Basin towards Grantham; about a 5-minute walk.
 It has always had a strong sense of ‘village memory’ about it and, as recently as the early 1990s, was a little dilapidated but its structure was clear and visible.

 The Lengthsman had responsibility for maintaining his ‘length’ of the canal and there would have been several along the towpaths between Nottingham and Grantham.
-Probably built in the late 1800s, it wouldn’t have been lived in but it had a small fireplace and chimney and would have been used for shelter and storage.
+Probably built in the late 1800s (see Heritage Data report, below), it wouldn’t have been lived in but it had a small fireplace and chimney and would have been used for shelter and storage.
 The Hickling Lengthsman’s Hut is one of only two surviving huts on the Grantham Canal and is the only timber example.
 With a brick fireplace and chimney, the rest of the Hut was constructed from railway sleepers standing on end (a reminder of the early links with the railway companies) with an earth floor, overlaid with red bricks and a wooden roof.
 Such huts would generally have been made with whatever materials came easily to hand.